jeffmikels/mattermost_api_dart/doc/MattermostExportsApi.md

 );

-final exportName = exportName_example; // String | The name of the export file to delete
+final String exportName = 'exportName_example'; // String | The name of the export file to delete

 try {
   await client.exports.deleteExport(exportName);